- While Wisconsin has not opted to expand Medicaid under the ACA, there is no coverage gap in the state.

 The state’s reforms for childless adult BadgerCare Plus enrollees were slated to take effect in 2020.
 But in response to the COVID-19 pandemic, Wisconsin enacted Assembly Bill 1038 (Act 185) in April 2020, implementing a wide range of measures.
 Section 105 of the legislation allowed the state to suspend or delay the reforms called for the BadgerCare Reform Demonstration.
 This enabled Wisconsin to comply with federal requirements for the state to receive the additional federal Medicaid funding that’s being provided to states in order to address the pandemic (in order to receive the funding, states cannot impose new premiums after January 1, 2020, and cannot disenroll people from Medicaid during the COVID-19 emergency; new premiums and a work requirement would run counter to those rules).

-The waiver approval extends Wisconsin Medicaid through the end of 2023, and although it allows the state to implement a work requirement for enrollees aged 19 to 49, CMS did not approve the state’s proposal to require drug testing as a condition of eligibility for Medicaid.
-Instead, Wisconsin revised their proposal to include completion of a health risk assessment as a condition of eligibility.
-People can be referred for substance abuse treatment based on their health risk assessments, but would not lose their Medicaid eligibility for Medicaid.
+The 2018 waiver approval extends Wisconsin Medicaid through the end of 2023, and although it initially allowed the state to implement a work requirement for enrollees aged 19 to 49 (that approval has since been revoked), CMS did not approve the state’s proposal to require drug testing as a condition of eligibility for Medicaid.
+Instead, Wisconsin revised its proposal to include the completion of a health risk assessment as a condition of eligibility.
+People can be referred for substance abuse treatment based on their health risk assessments, but would not lose their Medicaid eligibility for Medicaid (the substance use disorder monitoring protocol has received specific federal approval).

 The state has an FAQ page about the waiver extension and amendment.
 The approved changes include:

-- A Medicaid premium of $8 per month for childless adults with household income between 51 and 100 percent of the poverty level (for a single individual, that’s income between $6,507 and $12,760 in 2020).
+- A Medicaid premium of $8 per month for childless adults with household income between 51 and 100% of the poverty level.
 There is an option for enrollees to reduce this premium by half if they either don’t engage in behaviors that create a health risk, or if they do but also attest to managing the behavior to improve their health.
 Healthy behaviors include things like wearing a seat belt, avoiding tobacco products, and maintaining a healthy weight.
 The premium requirements have been suspended during the COVID-19 pandemic, in order to allow the state to receive additional federal Medicaid funding.

 - An $8 copay for non-emergency use of the emergency department.